-Cruising Costa Rica and Panama
+Cruising Costa Rica and Panama with Windstar

 I am a huge advocate of multi-generational travel.
 I started traveling alone with my Grandmother when I was twelve.
 Our first trip was to Greece.
 After that, we cruised around the Caribbean a few times and then explored a bunch of small islands.
 Growing up she was a constant fixture on most of my family trips as well.

 Cruising on small ships was always my Grandmother’s preferred method of travel.
 To our surprise, we found we really love it too.
 It is a great way to see a lot in a short period of time without having to pack up and move every few days, which can be difficult with kids and elders.
 Plus the intimacy and service you get on a smaller ship like the Windstar is absolutely extraordinary.

 There are always plenty of water sports to partake in.
 Wherever we were for the day, the crew brought kayaks, paddle boards, and other water sports equipment.
 Other times we were able to swim right off the back of the ship into the ocean from their onboard water platform.
 Even at her 90s, Gram was never one to turn down an aquatic adventure.

 In Old Town Panama City you can admire the architecture.
 Casco Viejo’s mix of old and new caught our attention.

 Whenever we traveled with my Grandmother, we were always the anomaly.
 We’d have the oldest passenger on board and the youngest.
 It usually garners us a bit of attention and some questions from fellow travelers.
 We never minded.
 It usually resulted in Gram telling a great travel story like the time she missed the last tender back to her cruise ship and had to take a fishing boat out to her ship only to climb up the outside to get back on board.
 True story!